dh7fin/CyberProject/README.md

 ## Overview

 This project demonstrates how to use Kali Linux and Windows 10 virtual machines (VMs) to simulate and investigate real-world network attacks (ARP spoofing, MITM, and packet sniffing).
-It examines the posibility of capturing private data in unencrypted settings, inclduing usernames, passwords, and GET/POST queries.
+It examines the possibility of capturing private data in unencrypted settings, including usernames, passwords, and GET/POST queries.

 ## ⚙️ Lab Setup